jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-202.md

    - I show that this is impossible

 3. He attributed gravity to these bodies.
 - I deny the existence of gravity inside any body.
-Gravity is a quality that depends on the relations of situation and motion of several bodies on each other
+Gravity is a quality that depends on the relations of situation and motion of several bodies on each other.

 <!-- , in so far as a body is considered by itself, because it is  -->